michaelfeurstein/storyboard-language/README.md

 ## End result

 What should the outcome of the storyboard be (independent from syntax variant a or b) = instantiations of all elements for a video-based learning scenario e.g.: 1 video, 3 highlights, 2 annotations and ..., which can then be transformed into a xowiki environment or unity environment (?).
 More generally spoken the outcome should be a usable video-based learning unit for any given environment.

-A running example of a video-based learning unit is this [TED-Ed Online Unit].
+A running example of a video-based learning unit can be found here: [TED-Ed Online Unit]

+A generic example of the transformed instantiations with annotations describing the elements:

+![Generic VBL Module Example][annotated-vbl-module]

 ## References